 The food scene in Vietnam represents an ideal fusion of East and West: French baguettes meeting Vietnamese sausages, pho noodles incorporating European ingredients, and the like.

 As with beer, a certain regionalism prevails with Hanoi and food - the pho noodle dish is prepared differently between North and South, and the bowl of pho you get in the capital will be very different from that bowl you quaffed a few days back in Saigon.
-The dishes listed here are particularly Northern in character: it's commonly agreed that the best of each type can only be eaten north of the 17th Parallel, Hanoi in particular.Continue to 2 of 4 below.

 It seems so simple and unadorned, but this hearty noodle dish has leapfrogged other more elaborate Vietnamese foods to the top of everybody's must-eat list.